pca2/bootcamp/javascript_2.md

 You can also define variables using the keyword `let` instead of `var`.
 Here's how `let` variables differ:

 1. Thy are scoped to the __block__ in which they are declared.
 In addition to functions, this includes things like if statements and while/for loops.
-2. They are __not hoisted__ meaning that they do not exist in memory in any way until they interpreter gets to the line on which they are defined.
+2. They are __not hoisted__ meaning that they do not exist in memory in any way until the interpreter gets to the line on which they are defined.

 Let's look at what happens if you swap out `var myVar` with `let myLet` in the code from above: